 - Do you need an allowable acquisition cost?

 - Do you need current/potential profit and churn figures, or does your analytics team have them already?

 - Do you have an existing definition for a customer lifetime?
 Where is this from?

 - Is this a one-off CLV analysis or does it need to be run regularly?

 - What are the deliverables?
 Who needs to use them?

 Undertaking your own Lifetime Value calculation?
 You’re more than welcome to use these questions as both a starting point and a reference to return to throughout the process.
 They’ve helped lay the foundation for a number of Datamine CLV projects, and they’ll also help you get an idea of where to start.
-For more information about understanding and unlocking the value in your customers, check out our free Datamine Guide to Creating Customer Insight to the right.
+For more information about understanding and unlocking the value in your customers, check out our free Datamine Guide to Creating Customer Insight below.

 ABOUT THE AUTHOR: MIKE PARSONS